Frances Borzello

 Frances Borzello is a British art historian and scholar, feminist art critic and author.
-Her work specializes in the social history of art, and includes study on the social position of European woman artists in the context of their society, the study of female self-portraits and female nudes.
-She authored the book Seeing Ourselves: Women's Self Portraits, which has been continuously published since 1998 and has 30 editions.
-Her work widely recognized as contribution to the fields of art history and women's studies.
+Her work specializes in the social history of art, including the social position of European woman artists in the context of their society and the study of female self-portraits and female nudes.
+She authored the book Seeing Ourselves: Women's Self Portraits, which has been in print since 1998 and has 30 editions.
+Her work is widely recognized as a contribution to the fields of art history and women's studies.

 Biography

 Borzello earned her PhD from the University College London in 1980.
-Her dissertation published in 1981 and was titled, "The relationship of fine art and the poor in late nineteenth century England".
+Her dissertation was published in 1981 and was titled, "The relationship of fine art and the poor in late nineteenth century England".
 Borzello was a member of a women's photography group founded in the 1970s called Second Sight, which included members such as Annette Kuhn, Jill Pack, and Cassandra Wedd.

-Borzello's writing "Preaching to the converted?
-Feminist art publishing in the 1980s," was included in the 1995 book New Feminist Art Criticism: Critical Strategies.
+Borzello's writing, "Preaching to the converted?
+Feminist art publishing in the 1980s", was included in the 1995 book New Feminist Art Criticism: Critical Strategies.